vacp2p/rfc/waku.md

 	D[n] = 1
 	END FOR

-OPTIONAL <!-- what does this optional here mean? -->

 **P2P Request**

 This packet is used for sending Dapp-level peer-to-peer requests, e.g. Waku Mail Client requesting old messages from the Waku Mail Server.